GavinHuttley/gav_blog/posts/starting_research.rst

     Why does the problem even exist?
 Why is it a problem worthy of your attention?
 Why hasn't it already been solved?
 Answering all these is your justification for doing the work and, at the very least, should make you comfortable you may be doing something worthwhile.

 This is the big picture part of the project and should proceed everything else.
 Identifying the existence of a problem requires you have a solid understanding of the domain.
 At this stage in your career, it's quite likely that you have been "given" the problem.
 But once you take it, it becomes **your** problem [#]_.
+In other words, the onus is on you to understand the background material that led to defining the problem.
 Ultimately, this requires reading about what others have done.

 What are the existing solutions, and why are those inadequate?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^